DebugSwift/DebugSwift/README.md

 ### Network Logs

 - **All Response/Request Logs:** Capture and review detailed logs of all network requests and responses.
+- **Threshold Request Limiter:** Monitor and control network request rates with customizable thresholds:
+  - Set global or endpoint-specific request limits
+  - Configure time windows for rate limiting
+  - Receive alerts when thresholds are exceeded
+  - Optional request blocking when limits are reached
+  - Detailed breach history and analytics

 ### Performance